|

 Affected individuals experience bouts of depression alternating with periods of mania, hypomania or simply increased irritability.
 There may or may not be periods of normal mood intervening.
 Bipolar disorders in 65-75% of cases begin with depression.
 Bipolar illness affects about 1% of the population, with males and females affected equally.

 Typical characteristics of mania include decreased need for sleep (2-4 hours in 24 hours), high energy, elevated, expansive or irritable mood, rapid or pressured speech, thought processes often difficult to follow, jumping from one topic to another, grandiose thoughts and projects, and increased sexual activity.
 The impulsivity of mania/hypomania results in violent outbursts, spending sprees, and poor decisions which may involve family, patients or finances.
 Often the manic phase is denied by the patients because they think they never felt better.
-Alcohol and other drug abuse are common as an attempt to medicate the mood swings.
+Alcohol and other drug abuse is common as an attempt to medicate the mood swings.
 The depression which follows a period of mania/hypomania is usually severe, and the person may become acutely suicidal.

 The average age for a first manic episode is in the early twenties (and sometimes teens) and often occurs after about three episodes of depression.
 Mania in the absence of depression is seen in only 10-20% of bipolar patients.
 Bipolar illness is a spectrum disorder emerging mild to severe over months or within the same day.

-Dr. Z is a prominent surgical sub-specialist, part of a small group practice with other sub-specialists.
-His wife has become increasing worried about behavior changes he shows at home, which includes sleeping only three hours a night, spending sprees, and binge drinking.
-He reluctantly agrees to an outpatient psychiatric evaluation. if she attends with him.
-He creates a disturbance in the waiting room, shaking everyone's hands, and attempting to hug all of the women patients.
-In the examining room, he is loud and expansive, denying he has any problems and describes himself as "the greatest doctor in the world."
 The psychiatrist recommends hospitalization, but Dr. Z refuses, becomes belligerent, and says he just needs a career change and that he will simply fly to Mexico to open a bar, abandoning his patients.
-After lengthy discussion, along with the possibility of involuntary hospitalization, Dr. Z finally agrees to admission.
-Three days after admission, the senior practice partner pressures the psychiatric hospitalist to release Dr. Z because "he generates a lot of money and we have a new office to pay for."
+After a lengthy discussion, along with the possibility of involuntary hospitalization, Dr. Z finally agrees to admission.
+Three days after admission, the senior practice partner pressures the psychiatric hospitalist to release Dr. Z because “he generates a lot of money and we have a new office to pay for.”
 Dr. Z is still quite manic, has elevated liver function studies, and will need an extended stay in the hospital.

-This is a case where this is an ethical dilemma between the practice group's need for income, Dr. Z's perception of is illness, and the reality that Dr. Z has a very serious mental disorder.
+This is a case where this is an ethical dilemma between the practice group’s need for income, Dr. Z’s perception of his illness, and the reality that Dr. Z has a very serious mental disorder.

 Warning Signs of Mood Disorders